florianl/bluebox/DEBUGGING.md

       # previous step or is an executable that is triggered by init and placed alongside in the
       # archive.
 (gdb) file init
+(gdb) file bluebox-init
       # Breakpoints depend on the executable(s) that were loaded into the debugging session.
-As
+Both
-      # init is a dynamically generated Go executable it will have the symbol main.main.
-The
+      # dynamically generated Go executables will have the symbol main.main as they are regular
-      # function with this symbol will be executed first after the kernel finished its
-      # initialization phase.
+      # Go executables.
+      # To debug the setups that set up the minimal environment for the executables set a breakpoint
+      # in the init executable that is called by the Kernel.
+(gdb) break init:main.main
+      # To debug the execution of the additional embedded executables set a breakpoint at the
+      # executable that will run these embedded executables in a sequential order.
-(gdb) break main.main
+(gdb) break bluebox-init:main.main
       # Instruct the debugger to connect to gdbserver.
 (gdb) remote target localhost:1234
 ```